SV-ROS/intro_to_ros/README.md

   You should launch rviz on a workstation to view and controll the robot.

-  The launch file will  launch the xbox360 joystick telop package from the turtlebot packages, update the bv80bot.launch file to change you controller settings.
+  The launch file will  launch the xbox360 joystick telop package from the turtlebot packages, update the bv80bot.launch file to change your controller settings.